Amazon’s Luxembourg Hub Braces for Record Job Cuts

 The local move aligns with Amazon’s global belt‑tightening.
 In late October, the company said it would eliminate about 14,000 corporate jobs worldwide—roughly 4% of its corporate workforce—as it plows more investment into artificial intelligence and trims costs elsewhere.
 Those reductions are Amazon’s largest since 2023 and continue a broader tech‑industry reset following pandemic‑era expansion.

-What’s Next
+What’s Next?

-Talks between the government, staff representatives and the company are expected to continue, with officials urging redeployment and training where possible.
-The scale of any final cuts in Luxembourg will hinge on those consultations and on how far Amazon leans on attrition, internal transfers and severance to reshape its teams.
+Talks between the government, staff representatives, and the company are expected to continue, with officials urging redeployment and training where possible.
+The scale of any final cuts in Luxembourg will hinge on those consultations and on how far Amazon leans on attrition, internal transfers, and severance to reshape its teams.
 For now, the message from policymakers is clear: use Luxembourg’s job‑retention tools before resorting to mass redundancies.

 Sources

-- Amazon European Hub in Luxembourg Braces for Record Job Cuts — Bloomberg (December 16, 2025)
+- Amazon European hub in Luxembourg braces for record job cuts — Bloomberg (December 16, 2025)

-- Amazon cuts 14,000 corporate jobs as spending on artificial intelligence accelerates — Associated Press (October 27, 2025)
+- Amazon cuts 14,000 corporate jobs amid rising AI investment — Associated Press (October 27, 2025)

-- Amazon invested €1.8 billion in Luxembourg in 2024, supporting thousands of jobs — About Amazon (September 19, 2025)
+- Amazon invested €1.8B in Luxembourg in 2024, supporting thousands of jobs — About Amazon (September 19, 2025)

 You May Also Like